 Please see the postal registration format information page for conditions and guidance on all media types accepted for registration.

-Compact disc is normally the best format for postal applications as it provides generous storage for most works, it is the most convenient format for our administrators to work with, and it is a light and compact format, (and therefore cheaper to post).
+Compact disc or DVD is normally the best format for postal applications as it provides generous storage for most works, it is the most convenient format for our administrators to work with, and it is a light and compact format, (and therefore cheaper to post).

 - Is there a limit to how much work can be submitted in one registration?